MultiverseLearningProducts/swe/src/mod2/wk1/day2.md

 - Next, add the value to itself, so `121 + 121`.
 Assign this value to the end of the array.
 Which method do you need to use here?

-- Continue subtracting and adding the first and last values until you have an array that is nine elements in length
+- Continue subtracting and adding the numbers that follow by themselves

 - You should end up with function that returns an array like this:
   `[-968, -484, -242, -121, 0, 121, 242, 484, 968]`